namx05/namx05/README.md

 - 🙂 Non Technical: Loves to read Books, Solve Puzzles, Travel, etc

 > [!NOTE]
-> Would you like to know about by [Audits](../audits/).
-80% for my audits are on collaborative basis.
+> 80% for my firm audits are on collaborative basis.
+You can check the audits [here](../audits/).

 ## Contacts: